 The difficulties and challenges faced by pupils with ASC means that they require a separate, specialised curriculum.
 These pupils, who are learning at a lower than age-expected rate in all areas of their development, need specific teaching and learning experiences in order to reach their potential and maximise their school learning experience.
 Most pupils working at this level work alongside their peers of a similar ability in either the lower, Upper or Post 16.
 Some pupils may remain at these levels or make small steps of progress; therefore, the curriculum across the phases has been designed with this in mind.

 Some of our more complex learners may be measured on the 5 areas of engagement (Barry Carpenter).
-This is done either within connecting steps or sometimes within EFL itself.
-Pupils are mostly working consistently and over time within P4 to the early reaches of the national curriculum.
+This is done either within engagement steps or sometimes within EFL itself.

 Traditional Pathway (formal curriculum)